 HOW TO MAKE INSTANT POT YOGURT CUPS

 Yogurt cups are a convenient way to portion out your yogurt into individual or smaller servings.
-After adding the starter culture to the pasteurized or warm milk, carefully pour the milk into your yogurt cups and seal them tightly.
+After adding the starter culture to the pasteurized or warm milk, carefully pour the milk into your cups and seal them tightly.
 Clean the inner pot thoroughly and place the steam rack/trivet on the bottom of the inner pot.
 Place the sealed yogurt cups on the steam rack and add water to the inner pot until the cups are submerged halfway.
-Follow steps in “Fermenting Yogurt” above.
+Follow the steps in “Fermenting Yogurt” above.

 KEEP WARM SETTING

-This setting keeps the contents of the pot at low temperature to maintain heat for serving.
+This setting keeps the contents of the pot at a low temperature to maintain heat for serving.
 The Keep Warm setting turns on automatically after cooking on all Smart Programs (including Manual settings) except Sauté and Yogurt.
 It is set to count up from 00:00 to 10 hours and will then automatically switch off.